pwong-it/P1---TicTacToe/README.md

 2. Use the browser console more - I was coding in VSC and then testing it.
 I would then check the elements and console.
 What I should be doing more of is typing into the console as there is instant feedback on what is actually happening.
 By doing this, I was able to grasp the concepts and understand the DOM a lot better.
 3. Tried looking how to caption images using Markdown on github.
 But not really anything particularly in-built.
 4. The difference between classList and className.
 You can add/remove individual classes using classList whilst className wipes out everything and replaces it class entirely.
+5. How to use animations taken from the web.
+6. Using Canva for the first time.
+Very easy to use and powerful tool.

 ## :white_check_mark: Future features
+- Optimise the webpage for mobile.
 - Update the links on the page as projects are completed.
 - Ability to switch between avatars with arrow toggles